emshivam01/FSJS-Project-14/README.md

 **Key learning :**

 - Learned more about flexbox properties like: Gap, align-self.
-- Adjusting bakcground images according to screen size.
+- Adjusting bakcground images at different breakpoints.

 **Technology Used :**